Aethorix v1.0: An Integrated Scientific AI Agent for Scalable Inorganic Materials Innovation and Industrial Implementation: Structure Optimization

 where $\alpha_{E}$, $\alpha_{F}$, and $\alpha_{S}$ are the weight coefficients for total energy, atomic force, and virial stress, respectively, $N$ denotes the number of training samples, $X_i$ and $\hat{X}_i$ ($X=E, \mathbf{F}, \sigma$) are the true and predicted targets for structure $i$, respectively.
-Optimized hyperparameters are typically determined using Bayesian optimization methods.\cite{martinez2018practical} MLIP ensembles are constructed by training multiple models on identical datasets but with different parameter initializations.
-Therefore, rigorous statistical analysis of prediction variance can be performed across ensemble members, serving as an $a$ $priori$ metric for evaluating model reliability when extrapolating beyond trained domains.
-In our framework, MLIPs are developed as high-fidelity surrogates for DFT to accelerate structural relaxation and $ab$ $initio$ molecular dynamics (AIMD) simulations.\cite{mortazavi2020efficient} The efficient computation enables derivation of important chemical and mechanical properties across compositionally complex materials and extended timescales, which would otherwise be computationally intractable using direct DFT calculations.
+Optimized hyperparameters are often determined using Bayesian optimization methods.\cite{martinez2018practical} MLIP ensembles are constructed by training multiple models on identical datasets but with different parameter initializations.
+The variance in predictions across the ensemble provides a rigorous, $a$ $priori$ metric for assessing model confidence and identifying extrapolation beyond the trained domain\cite{musil2019fast}.
+Active learning is implemented to ensure transferability of specialized models across the desired chemical space.\cite{podryabinkin2017active, podryabinkin2019accelerating, zhang2019active} The training dataset is iteratively enriched by incorporating new structures that are generated from the conditioned atom types and have the highest epistemic uncertainty.